4-H Alberta Pheasant

 - Receive day-old chicks from ACA and raise them until they are nearly grown adults.

-- Apply their knowledge of upland habitat to identify locations to release birds, perhaps on their own land, club property, or at a conservation site.
+- Apply their knowledge of upland habitat to identify locations to release birds.

 How does ACA help?